Frankfurt– An international interdisciplinary research center

 Very large and advanced neuroscience and translational research centers in Bonn are “Caesar”, “LIFE & BRAIN” and “DZNE”.
 Caesar’s research focuses on topics of cellular signal processing and neural foundations of behavior and it is associated with the Max Planck Society.
 Combining expertise in genomics, transgenics, cellomics and cognitive neuroscience, LIFE & BRAIN represents a center of excellence in the field of translational biomedicine.
 DZNE is focused on translational neurodegenerative research, exploring diseases of the nervous system, such as Alzheimer or Chorea Huntington, to develop new strategies for prevention, treatment and care.
 Since 2016 its new building is located in the clinical campus of the University of Bonn and will host the DNO event in 2018.
 All of them offer a huge variety of post-graduate programs and research positions.

 By public transport: Take the U-Bahn from Frankfurt Central Station to “Willy-Brandt Platz” (U4 to “Enkheim” or U5 to “Preungesheim”).
-From “Willy-Brandt Platz” U8 (direction “Riedberg”) will take you to the Riedberg campus.
+From “Willy-Brandt Platz” U8 (direction “Riedberg”) will take you to the Riedberg Campus.
 Please get off at the stop “Uni Campus Riedberg” and go to the right.
-You will walk straight to the new building of MPI for Brain Research.
+You will walk straight to the new building of Max-Planck Institute for Brain Research.

 By car: Campus Riedberg is located in the north of Frankfurt and is close to the “Bad Homburger Kreuz” of the motorway A5.
 From the “Bad Homburger Kreuz” please take the A661 in the direction of Offenbach (NOT Bad Homburg).
 Take the second exit (“Heddernheim”) and you will drive on the “Marie-Curie-Straße”.
 Please take a right turn to the “Altenhöfer Allee” at the (second) traffic lights (follow the sign Riedberg).
 Please go left at the roundabout to the “Max-von-Laue-Straße”.
 The institute is situated on your right-hand side.